7 Types of Organizational Structures +Examples

 6. Implement your new structure

 From there, leaders should create an implementation plan that includes training their teams to adopt new roles and skills, as well as how to follow a new decision-making and reporting framework.
-Week by week, employees will become accustomed to their new organizational structure and adapt to the change
+Week by week, employees will become accustomed to their new organizational structure and adapt to the change.

 7. Monitor the impact

 The transition process might take months, and it’s very likely that the performance of individual employees or even entire teams will go down at some point.
-However, you can assess the impact of a new structure in action only after the transition is complete.
+However, you can assess the impact of a new structure only after the transition is complete.

 With a new organizational structure in place, run the performance review and talk to executives.
 It’s important that you monitor the contribution of each individual department – chances are the changes don’t work equally well for everyone at the company.